Fund-vs-fund · International Equities

 Why these two differ

-The most material structural difference between these two funds is cost: Foundation Series Hedged US 500 Fund discloses an annual fund charge of 0.03%, while Summer Global Equities charges 1.02% — a gap of roughly 34 times.
-Over long holding periods, that fee differential compounds and directly reduces net returns regardless of gross market performance.
+The most material structural difference between these two funds is cost: Foundation Series Hedged US 500 Fund charges 0.03% per annum, while Summer Global Equities charges 1.02% — a 34-fold difference that will compound meaningfully over time regardless of which direction markets move.

 What's different at a glance